-Key Benefits of Creating Your Software Design Document on Bit.ai
+Key Benefits of Creating Your Software Design Document with Bit.ai

 For creating software design documents, you need a proficient tool that can help you create, share, and collaborate with stakeholders and get work done efficiently.
 This is where Bit comes in!

-Bit.ai is a new-age software documentation and knowledge management tool that helps teams to collaborate, share, track, and manage all company knowledge in one place.
-Bit documents, unlike your standard Word Docs, are interactive.
+Bit.ai is new-age software documentation and knowledge management tool that helps teams to collaborate, share, track, and manage all company knowledge in one place.
+Bit documents, unlike your standard Word & Google Docs, are interactive.
 This means developers can easily add code blocks to a document with a single click!

-Whether your team is creating software design documentation, technical specs sheet, training manuals, best practices, client support material, etc, they can easily add code blocks and embed snippets of GitHub Gists and Pastebin code directly into a Bit document.
+Whether your team is creating software design documentation, technical specs, training manuals, best practices, client support material, etc. they can easily add code blocks and embed snippets of GitHub Gists and Pastebin code directly into a Bit document.
 It’s a smart way to add context to the code snippets you are sharing.

 Multiple people can simultaneously collaborate on a Bit smart document in real-time.
 It’s a great way for software developers to handle different aspects of the software together under a single roof.

-Bit allows users to manage permissions and information access that suits your organizational needs.
-It supports features like document tracking, password protection, file access restrictions, etc. that help keep your important company information safe.
+Bit allows users to manage permissions and information access that suits their organizational needs.
+It supports features like document tracking, password protection, access restrictions, etc. that help keep your important company information safe.

-This means that all your software documents are safe and secure and are only accessible to those who have been given access to it.
+This means that all your software documents are only accessible to those who have been given access to it.